piluc/GraphMining/README.md

 # GraphMining
-This is the Julia code repository associated with the book "Graph Mining: Efficient Julia Programs for Understanding Our World"
+This is the Julia code repository associated with the book *Graph Mining: Efficient Julia Programs for Understanding Our World*.